Performance & UX

 The most common SaaS demo page mistakes

-If you want the short list of things that kill conversion fastest, start here.
+If you want the short list of things that kill conversion fastest, it's these:

-• CTA asks for too much too soon
+• The CTA asks for too much commitment, too soon.

-• form fields optimize for sales ops instead of conversion
+• The form fields optimize for sales ops instead of conversion.

-• analytics can report traffic but not friction
+• The analytics can report traffic but not friction points.

 What to fix first

-If your demo page is underperforming and you need a practical order, use this one.
+If your demo page is underperforming, use this practical order of operations.

-That sequence usually produces more learning than debating visual polish in isolation.
+This sequence produces more learning faster than debating visual polish in isolation.

 The better question

-Ask, "Does this page make the next step feel worth it for the right buyer?"
+Ask this instead: "Does this page make the next step feel inevitable for the right buyer?"

 FAQ